MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/fonts.md

 Xamarin.Forms provides simple default settings to let you size text easily for all supported platforms.
 It also lets you specify font face and size &ndash;
 even differently for each platform &ndash; when more fine-grained control is required.
-The `FormattedString` class can be used to construct a string containing different font specifications using the `Span` class.

-Font information can also be specified in XAML using a correctly formatted font attributes or the `FormattedString` element with `Span` children.
+Font information can also be specified in XAML using correctly formatted font attributes.

 ## Related Links